 Notes: Eloise Butler introduced Thimbleberry to the Garden on April 26, 1913 with plants sourced from Kelsey's Nursery in North Carolina.
 In Sept.
 1919 she sourced some from Lutsen, MN.
-The plant is not listed, however, on Martha Crone's 1951 census of plants in the Garden.
+The plant is not listed, however, on Martha Crone's 1951 census of plants in the Garden, but she later planted it in 1956.
 Gardener Cary George planted the species again in 1994.
 Thimbleberry grows in widely separated populations in the Great Lakes States and the Western United States.
 In Minnesota the only reported populations are along the roadsides near Lake Superior, which is similar to Wisconsin where most of the sightings are in counties along the Great Lakes.

 Species: The Minnesota DNR lists 38 species of Rubus in their county location records.
 The U of M Herbarium makes a list of 54 species that are present or have been reported at one time to be present and gives this disclaimer about the descriptions of the Rubus species: "Rubus is a a very complex taxon with much hybridization, polyploidization, and apomixis occurring within taxa.
 The group as a whole is difficult to separate into species (especially since both first and second year growth are needed for identification) See FNA (Ref. #W7) for a discussion of the current taxonomic thoughts regarding species and relationships."
 (Ref.#28C)